FarhodGanijonov/FarhodGanijonov/README.md

 ## Hi there!👋  I'm Farhod Ganijonov

+I’m Farhod, a backend developer working with Python.
+I enjoy learning new technologies and collaborating on team projects.
+Problem-solving and finding efficient solutions are at the core of my work.
+I am always striving for growth and improvement.
+No matter how complex the challenge, I embrace it.
+Technology evolves rapidly— and I’m always ready to adapt!

 <!--
 **FarhodGanijonov/FarhodGanijonov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.